dkdawkins/angular-practice/README.md

 - /my-app$ ng generate module <mname> : Generate a new module class under src/app
   - Adding '--flat' places the generated module into src/app instead of a separate folder
   - Adding '--module=app' registers the generated module in the imports of AppModule
+- /my-app$ npm install angular-in-memory-web-api --save : In-Memory Web API Package; mainly used to simulate communication with a remote data server by intercepting HTTP Requests

 # Misc.
 JS/TS Notes
 - JS '+' operator converts a string to a number; useful for converting route parameters from strings to numbers